Match of the Century (1953 England v Hungary football match): Long-term influences

 The result sent a shockwave through English football; for the first time, English manager and coaches started to look to the continent for tactical and training advances.
 Matt Busby at Manchester United was amongst the first to recognise that competing with the best European sides was essential to further the English game, and ensured that his team competed in the early European Cup – despite initial objections from the FA about English clubs taking part in the competition.
 Don Revie was an admirer of the Hungarian team, and enjoyed a late flourish to his playing career by adopting the Hidegkuti withdrawn centre forward role at Manchester City to great success, renaming it the "Revie plan".
 Bill Nicholson at Tottenham Hotspur was a swift adopter of the Hungarian principles, and used them to build the first English double-winning team of the 20th century, and to win the first European trophy – the UEFA Cup Winners' Cup – by an English side.
-Ron Greenwood built a successful European Cup Winners Cup side at West Ham based on the Hungarian team principles.
+Ron Greenwood built a successful European Cup Winners Cup side at West Ham United based on the Hungarian team principles.
 Don Revie and Malcolm Allison adopted training and coaching schedules based on the Hungarian coaching styles.

 The effect of this match on Alf Ramsey and Greenwood may be measured from the fact that England's 1966 World Cup winning side contained something of a club nucleus when Ramsey selected three West Ham players (Bobby Moore, Geoff Hurst and Martin Peters), and in 1977 when Greenwood picked six Liverpool players (Ray Clemence, Phil Neal, Emlyn Hughes, Terry McDermott, Ray Kennedy and Ian Callaghan) to play Switzerland.

 The popular 1998 Hungarian comedy film 6:3 Play It Again Tutti is based on the match.